 Stainless steel jet faces: This option does not affect the performance of a hot tub, but will give it a more premium look.
-An optional upgrade on basic Celebrity models, stainless steel jet faces are included on the Marquis Celebrity Elite, Vector21 and Signature Series.
+An optional upgrade on Celebrity Hot Tubs, stainless steel jet faces are standard on the Marquis Elite and Vector21 Series, as well as the Crown Collection.

 Waterfalls or fountains: This adds a measure of fun and ambiance during hydrotherapy, especially the sound of running water.
 Some hot tub brands offer this as an option.
 The best hot tub brands integrate the lighting system to infuse the waterfall or fountains with color.
 Waterfalls or fountains are standard on most Marquis hot tub models, and are always integrated with multicolor LEDs when paired with optional multipoint accent lighting.

 TECHNICAL: While some hot tub companies specify pumps using brake horsepower (BHP), Marquis specifies pump flow rate using gallons or litres per minute (GPM/LPM).
 Why the difference?